dzervoudakes/grindstonejs/README.md

 ##### load()

-_Triggers when the full DOM content of the selected element is loaded._
+_Trigger a callback when the load event fires._

 ```
 $(selector).load(callback);